 Build a stockpile of things you use regularly.

 Similar to the above, expand your stockpile to focus on the things your family uses regularly.
 Again, don’t think of food just yet.
 Focus on toiletries and other things you use.
 Don’t buy things you don’t use, because that is simply money wasted.
-Think about stockpiling some of the following items.
+Think about stocking up on these things before inflation hits.

 - Shampoo and conditioner